SystemsApproach/ops/provision.rst

 this book) or simply a place to record what IP address has been assigned to each network appliance.

-There are a plethora of open source tools available for the task.
+There are several open source tools available for this task.
 Our choice is NetBox.
-It supports IP address management (IPAM);
-inventory-related information about types of devices and where they are installed; how infrastructure is organized (racked) by group and site; and how devices are connected to consoles, networks, and power sources.
+It supports IP address management (IPAM); inventory-related information about types of devices and where they are installed; how infrastructure is organized (racked) by group and site; and how devices are connected to consoles, networks, and power sources.
 More information is readily available on the NetBox web site:

 .. _reading_netbox:
 .. admonition:: Further Reading